Menu How To Drive

 Yep, it’s that easy

 The 15th edition of the AAA How to Drive Novice Driver Training Program is a comprehensive course of study designed to assist people with starting their driving careers.
-How to Drive takes a comprehensive approach to reduced-risk driving and introduces new drivers and their families to The Highway Transportation System, best driving practices, rules of the road, and modern-day vehicle safety technology systems.
+How to Drive is the only available curriculum that meets both ADTSEA and DSAA standards for content.
+The material takes a comprehensive approach to reduced-risk driving and introduces new drivers and their families to The Highway Transportation System, best driving practices, rules of the road, and modern-day vehicle safety technology systems.

 Welcome to the 21st century

 A program as modern as your students

 No dated videos, overhead projector slides, and flip phone graphics!
 How to Drive is current, relevant, and up-to-date by all standards.

 The How to Drive program consists of the following components, which are sold separately or as part of a package as detailed at the bottom of the page.

 1. Instructor Guide

 How to Drive features a large collection of application exercises, distributed throughout the course to enhance learning effectiveness and maintain student engagement.
 These include: